 Douglas is a qualified primary school teacher with a Masters in Psychology.
 As well as working as a behavior therapist with children with developmental disabilities, Douglas has most recently lectured at the tertiary level with a focus on Developmental Psychology and Early Childhood Education.
 He now manages ICPS’s Children’s Safety Studies; research regarding the participation of children and young people in safeguarding research and the capabilities of staff and volunteers to keep children safe.

-Children’s safety and wellbeing continue to receive increased research and policy driven attention.
-Previous research has found a correlation between children’s wellbeing and their perceptions of general safety; however, a dearth of literature has examined whether young people’s perceptions of safety relating to grooming and unsafe interactions with adults and peer in youth-serving organisations relates to children’s self-reported wellbeing.
+Children’s safety and wellbeing have continued to receive increased research and policy driven attention both in Australia and internationally.
+Previous research has found a correlation between children’s wellbeing and their perceptions of general safety; however, a dearth of literature has examined whether young people’s perceptions of safety related to grooming and unsafe interactions with adults and peer in youth-serving organisations relates to children’s self-reported wellbeing.
 In light of the recent Royal Commission into Institutional Responses to Child Sexual Abuse, the development of a measure of young people’s perceptions of institutional safety has allowed for an examination of this relationship.
-A sample of young people (N = 267) aged between 10 and 17 years involved in an Australian-based, children’s welfare organisation responded online to the Australian Safe Kids and Young People survey.
-No correlation between any of the subscales of the safety questions and wellbeing were apparent in this particular sample.
-Early findings from this initial sample indicate that young people involved in child-welfare organisations may not consider safety from sexual harm in the same way they think of more general aspects of safety.
-These findings do however need to be corroborated with a broader sample of young people involved in a range of organisation types.
-Implications of the findings relate to how youth-serving organisations incorporate training and activities related to children’s safety, and the importance of measuring children’s perceptions of safety regarding sexual harm separately to wellbeing.
-This would support a holistic understanding of children’s perceptions of their safety and wellbeing.
+A sample of young people (N = 267) aged between 10 and 17 involved in an Australian based children’s welfare organisation responded online to the Australian Safe Kids and Young People survey.
+Significant correlations between all the subscales of the safety questions and wellbeing were apparent in this particular sample.
+Early findings from this initial sample indicate that the well-being of young people involved in child-welfare organisations is associated with their perceptions of safety, confidence in adults in youth-serving organisations and a lack of barriers to disclosing potential abuse.
+These findings however need to be corroborated with a broader sample of young people involved in a range of organisation types (such as schools, sports clubs and youth development organisations).
+Implications of the findings relate to how youth-serving organisations implement training and update policies related to children’s safety, measure the effect of these strategies on young people’s perceptions of safety, and the effect on children’s wellbeing.